hrgarber/wagyu_mcp_hackathon/wagyu_sports/README.md

   - **Direct tests**: Simpler tests that directly test server methods

 See the `tests/README.md` file for more details on the testing approach.

+## For MCP Server Information

+See the main README.md file for details on running and configuring the MCP server.